nodejs/nodejs.dev/src/documentation/0040a-node-request-data/index.md

 })
 ```

-If you're not using Express and you want to do this in vanilla Node, you need to do a bit more work, of course, as Express abstracts a lot of this for you.
+If you're not using Express and you want to do this in vanilla Node.js, you need to do a bit more work, of course, as Express abstracts a lot of this for you.

 The key thing to understand is that when you initialize the HTTP server using `http.createServer()`, the callback is called when the server got all the HTTP headers, but not the request body.